Before Hiring a Website Maintenance Services Provider – Ask These 10 Questions

 DO YOU OFFER ANY DISCOUNTS OR COUPON CODES?

 Ask your service provider if they offer any discounts for full year payments over month-to-month payments.
 Some offer coupon codes or rebates depending on the level of maintenance being purchased.

 SBC Offers 50% Off First Month of Service

-Our mission is to help your small business succeed.
+Our mission is to help your business succeed.
 We also want signing up for a maintenance plan to be as risk-free as possible for our clients.
-As such, we offer 50% Off the first month’s payment when you use our coupon code that can be found here.
+As such, we offer 50% Off the first month’s payment when you use our coupon code 50-SBC.